This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2004

-One of our largest projects was the juice plant in Huelva in 2004.
-With 2,300 hectares of our own land and long-term agreements with more than 40,000 farmers, the big difference compared to other juice companies is that DON SIMÓN plants orange trees exclusively for juice.
+One of our biggest projects was the juice plant in Huelva in 2004.
+With 2,300 hectares of our own land and long-term agreements with more than 40,000 farmers, the big difference between us and other juice companies is that DON SIMÓN plants orange trees exclusively for juice.

-To obtain the best juice, it is essential that the oranges be picked at their peak ripeness and, most importantly, that they be squeezed fresh from the tree.
+To obtain the best juice, it is essential that the oranges are picked at their optimum ripeness and, most importantly, squeezed as soon as they are picked from the tree.
 We use the Valencia variety, considered the best variety in the world for its natural sweetness and low acidity.

 Triple environmental objective